paradigms-of-intelligence/cubff/README.md

 This project provides a (optionally) CUDA-based implementation of a self-modifying soup of programs which show emergence of self-replicators.
-Most experiments in the "Life on Computational Substrates: How Self Replicators Arise from Simple Interactions" paper (arxiv link TBA) were done using this code.
+Most experiments in the "Life on Computational Substrates: How Self Replicators Arise from Simple Interactions" paper (arxiv link (https://arxiv.org/abs/2406.19108) were done using this code.

 ## Run instructions